RaghuRam2404/AAIC/Module 4 - Supervised Learning/2 Decision Trees.md

 Training time : We build the decision tree with $O(n*log(n)*d)$ with $n*log(n)$ for sorting numerical values and $d$ is for evaluating each of the features.
 With the dataset with large **d**, Decision Tree is expensive.

+There are some good algo which can be used efficiently for the numerical feature's comparison to build the tree using information gain.

 Space Complexity : After training, it'll be converted to nested if else condition and it is space efficient. **No of internal nodes + leaf nodes**.